Graduate Degree Options

 The Interdisciplinary Biomedical Sciences PhD track is an interdisciplinary training program offered in conjunction with the Purdue University School of Veterinary Medicine for students with backgrounds in life sciences and an interest in the field of biomedical engineering.

-The Integrated MD/PhD program is a combined degree program offered in conjunction with the Indiana University School of Medicine to train physician engineers.
-An M.D./Ph.D. combined degree is for students committed to a career that intimately incorporates research with clinical care.
-The curriculum is flexible and uniquely designed to meet the individual goals of each student.
+The combined clinical MD/PhD program (National Institutes of Health (NIH) Medical Scientist Training Program (MSTP)) is offered in conjunction with the Indiana University School of Medicine to train physician engineers.
+The MD/PhD combined degree is for students committed to a career that intimately incorporates research with clinical care.
+The curriculum is flexible, enabling students to design a program that meets their individual goals.
 Students have direct access to the top clinical and graduate faculty and courses at the School of Medicine.
-Graduates of the Medical Scientist Training Program have gone on to pursue careers in both academic medicine and industry.
+Graduates of this program have pursued careers in both academic medicine and industry.
 A typical academic plan permits most students to complete the combined degree program in seven years.

 This MSE/MS concentration is primarily aimed at working engineers focused on enhancing technical and scientific skills and knowledge that will advance their careers in the broad fields of biomedical engineering, bioengineering, and biotechnology.
-Useful background for this concentration includes undergraduate coursework in basic biology, mechanics, and statistics/ probability.
-The Biomedical Engineering concentration option is a non-thesis master’s program for professionals.
+A useful background for this concentration includes undergraduate coursework in basic biology, mechanics, and statistics/ probability.
+The MSE/MS option is a non-thesis master’s program conducted online.

-The Combined BS/MS is a special program for outstanding current Weldon School of Biomedical Engineering undergraduates who have established research relationships with BME faculty members.
-This program was created to provide further training to our top undergraduates who had been conducting research in the labs of our faculty and who strongly desire to continue their research toward an MS or PhD degree.
+The combined BS/MS is a special program for outstanding current Weldon School undergraduates who have established research relationships with faculty members.
+This program was created to provide further training to undergraduates who have been conducting research in the labs of our faculty and who strongly desire to continue their research toward an MS or PhD degree.
 The ultimate plan of study is intended to prepare students for PhD level graduate studies or research-oriented industry positions.
 The proposed program enables students to complete the BS and the MS in a total of five, rather than the typical six, years.